mickwheelz/AutoScratcher/README.md

 # AutoScratcher
-Simple NodeJS based tool to set up a scratch org, it pulls source, creates an org, pushes the source and runs an apex class after this is complete
+Simple NodeJS based tool to set up a scratch org; It pull source from git  creates an org, pushes the source and runs an apex class after this is complete

 Configuration for the tool is held in `config.json`, see below example